 Feel at home

 For those who wish to try national authenticity, go to Icelandic Bar (Íslenskibarinn) for an Icelandic culinary session washed down with a good Icelandic beer, or stop off at Den Danske Kro for a taste of Denmark.
 If you are an English football fan, make your way to the English Pub and check out the score with a cold beer, stay on longer and enjoy some live music form Icelandic troubadors.
-Meet the locals at Kaldi Bar in Laugarvegur which sells beer from their own micro brewery.
+The Irishman Pub is a great place for a darts game and some live music.
+Meet the locals at Kaldi Bar in Laugarvegur, which sells beer from its own microbrewery.

 Many bars have happy hour between 17:00 and 19:00 where selected beers or cocktails are offered at reasonable prices.
 Most bars and cafés stop serving food at 22:00 or 23:00, but some are still open well into the night on weekends.
 Closing time is at 1:00 am on weekdays and on weekends it can be as late as 5:00 in the morning.
 Most places have no entrance fee unless there is live music offered at the venue ( see chapter on Icelandic Music).
 Before heading back to your hotel, join one of the long queues of Icelanders getting some grub or a juicy sub before bedtime.